ppannuto/patpannuto.com/pages/talks.md

 that we have solved and are struggling with for the Michigan Micro Mote project.
-Finally, the talk closes with an introduction of an emerging issue in low-power system design, the need for an indirection layer for peripheral control and semi-automated operatations, and our solution to that issue, the MPQ protocol for MBus.
+Finally, the talk closes with an introduction of an emerging issue in low-power system design, the need for an indirection layer for peripheral control and semi-automated operations, and our solution to that issue, the MPQ protocol for MBus.

 [warp15]: http://www.csl.cornell.edu/warp2015/